Kent State University Scholarships (2025–2026) | Automatic, Competitive & Hidden Awards

 Does Kent State superscore the ACT or SAT?

-No. Kent State uses your single highest ACT composite or SAT total (reading + math) from one test date.
-They do not combine section scores across dates.
+No. Kent State uses your single highest ACT composite or SAT total from one test date.
 Submitting scores is optional.

 Are these scholarships renewable?

 Yes.
-Most automatic awards are renewable for up to four years as long as the student maintains the required GPA and completes enough credit hours each year (details provided in the award letter).
+Most automatic awards are renewable up to four years, provided GPA and credit minimums are met (details in award letter).

 🏆 Competitive Scholarships